 This winter I’ve found myself falling into some running patterns.
 Simply, I’ll get on a great running kick…then not run at all.
 I’m running the Monument Ave.
 10k at the end of March, so I started training — running about 4 miles two times a week and 6-7 miles on Sunday, with a few shorter

 I’ve been writing about running for two reasons: 1) I love to run.
 Running is a big part of my life, so it wouldn’t make sense to leave it out.
-2) I wanted to get back to running soon after David was born and I was shocked at how little information was out there about
+2) I wanted to get back to running soon after David was born and I was shocked at how little information there was about postpartum

 I haven’t written much about running lately, but it’s not because I haven’t been running.
 Instead, running has become less of an Event and more commonplace.
 I’m getting back to my old self.
 Not totally, but I’m getting there.
 The other day I went for a run wearing my running tights.
 I wore them earlier this